DSchau/load-tasks/README.md

 # load-tasks

-A plugin to output a file/task object based on a specified globbing pattern.
+A plugin to output a file/task object based on a passed in folder/array of folders.

 ## Usage